CS5500-24Fall-Group5/cs5500-base/StandUpDocuments/Week-1-September-09-retrospective.md

 - **Areas for Improvement:**
   - N/A
 - **Feedback and Suggestions:**
-  * If the project is assigned, set clear milestones to track progress and choose tool and framework.
+  * If the project is assigned, set clear milestones to track progress and choose language and framework.

 ## Overall Team Assessment